Welcome to my branched front door, barn wood bench and wood mat.

 When my eyes first landed on Fusion Mineral Paint’s new green tone Bayberry, I KNEW that was the one.
 It spoke of all things nature.

-So, I did a little finger painting test.
-I liked what I saw!
+.So I did a little finger painting along the frame and liked what I saw!

 I then gave the entire door a good scuff with sandpaper to prepare it for the new paint.
 The door actually covered well with one coat, however I added a 2nd as an attempt to cover up some brushstrokes I left behind.
 Whoops.